For Your Entertainment (album): Promotion

 In the same month, Lambert was selected to inaugurate the newly resurrected award-winning VH1 Unplugged concert series, for which he interviewed as well as performed stripped-down versions of five songs from the album.
-March 2010 also saw him as a featured artist on the ABC News Nightline "Playlist" segment, in which he discussed his musical influences and favorite tracks.

-In May 2010, he returned to Ellen to perform a new single, "If I Had You".
-Lambert performed an acoustic version of "Whataya Want from Me" on Ellen's February 10, 2011 show, soon after being nominated for a Grammy Award for his vocal performance of the song.
-Lambert returned to the American Idol stage for the March 10, 2011, results show, singing an acoustic version of his song "Aftermath", accompanied only by guitar.
+March 2010 also saw him as a featured artist on ABC News Nightlines Playlist segment, in which he discussed his musical influences and favorite tracks.
+In May 2010, he returned to Ellen to perform "If I Had You".
+Lambert performed an acoustic version of "Whataya Want from Me" on Ellen's February 10, 2011 show.
+Lambert returned to the American Idol stage for the March 10, 2011 results show, singing an acoustic version of his song "Aftermath."
 After the performance, a dance remix version was made available for purchase, with proceeds benefitting The Trevor Project.

 Tour

 In support of the album, Lambert embarked on his first headlining world solo tour entitled The Glam Nation Tour.
 The tour travelled across North America, New Zealand, Australia, Asia and Europe, before finishing with two final shows in Los Angeles, California.
 The tour began with a sold-out show at the Kirby Sports Center in Wilkes-Barre, Pennsylvania.
 Opening acts were Allison Iraheta and Orianthi for the North American leg of the tour.